FamQaiZen/Technology-and-Information-System/README.md

 <details>

   <summary>REFLECTION</summary></br>
-  <p><After listening to the talk, we gained valuable insights into our professional aspirations and goals.
+  <p>After listening to the talk, we gained valuable insights into our professional aspirations and goals.
 We realize the need topursue relevant academic degrees and build a strong professional profile.
-This speech has inspired us to refine our career goals and actively pursue experiences that align with the evoving landscape of our chosen profession/p>
+This speech has inspired us to refine our career goals and actively pursue experiences that align with the evoving landscape of our chosen profession</p>

 </details>